 Every class has shared story time where picture books, novels or non-fiction texts are enjoyed as a class.
 Children also have individual reading books and are encouraged to read every night at home.
 They are heard read individually in school as often as possible by teachers, teaching assistants and trained reading volunteers (including parents).

-At CPET, a range of intervention strategies are used to move the children’s learning forward.
-These include programmes such as Boosting Reading Potential, CAMBUGS, ERT (Enhanced Rehearsal Technique) or Precision Teaching.
+At Histon and Impington Brook Primary School, a range of intervention strategies are used to move the children’s learning forward.

-Through their time in CPET, children will experience additional reading experiences such as visits from authors, visits to the local libraries and themed book weeks.
-Schools provide opportunities for children to purchase books through book fairs.
-All schools have inviting and well-structured libraries and invest in rich, varied texts.
+Through their time in school, children will experience additional reading experiences such as visits from authors, visits to the local libraries and themed book weeks.
+Our school provides opportunities for children to purchase books through book fairs.
+Histon and Impington Brook Primary School has an inviting and well-structured library and invests in rich, varied texts.